 How to get rid of clothes moths

-Thankfully we have a super range of products which will help you get rid of clothes moths and keep your house moth free.
+Thankfully we have a super range of anti-moth products which will help you get rid of clothes moths and keep your house moth free.
 Once you have thoroughly cleaned the infested areas in your house with a vacuum, that includes the inside of the wardrobe, use our Chrysanthemum Moth Spray to treat those areas.
 If you’re using it in the wardrobe, make sure you remove everything first.
 Once you have inspected, cleaned and replaced your clothes, consider storing out of season items in our breathable, moth proof storage bags and use essential oil-based moth deterrents.
 You can view our range here.

 Place our moth box in each room or in each infested room if you are confident you have pinpointed the source of your infestation.
 These trap the male moths and take them out of the mating cycle.
 You can also use them as an indicator of the seriousness of your infestation.
 The pheromone lasts for 12 weeks so we sell handy refills for year-round use.
 Don’t be tempted to put them in your wardrobes, you don’t want to attract moths from other places in your home into your wardrobe.